solarsnake/coveralls-demo-ruby/README.md

 <details>
    <summary><em>What about those settings?</em></summary

+---

-<em>Not necessary at this point.
-You can click on the <strong>Settings</strong> button next to your repo to see some basic configuration options, but for now let's leave everything there as-is.
-For instance:</em>
+<em>Not necessary right now.
+You can click on the <strong>Settings button</strong> next to your repo to see some basic configuration options, but for now let's leave everything there as-is.</em>

+<em>Our looks like this:</em>

 ![travis-ci-settings-repos-coveralls-demo-ruby-settings.png](../media/media/travis-ci-settings-repos-coveralls-demo-ruby-settings.png)